Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 #### Libraries Used

 ```
-The following are all the libraries imported for use in this project
+The following are the libraries imported for use in this project

 ** Bootstrap v 3.3.7] - https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css
 https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js